 Some applications use frequency switching, i.e. to change frequency in TV application (switching between channels) or change the PCI-X frequency in computers.
 The time spent by the PLL in achieving the new frequency is of main interest.
-The lock time is the time it takes to jump from one specified frequency to another specified frequency within a given frequency tolerance (Figure 34).
+The lock time is the time it takes to jump from one specified frequency to another specified frequency within a given frequency tolerance (see Figure 33).
 It should be low, because a long lock time impacts the data rate of the system.

-The PLL Lock Time depends on the device configuration and can be changed by the VCO frequency, i.e. by changing the M/N divider values.
-Table 7 gives the typical lock times of the CDC906 and Figure 34 shows a snapshot of a frequency switch.
+The PLL-Lock-Time depends on the device configuration and can be changed by the VCO frequency, i.e. by changing the M/N divider values.
+Table 7 gives the typical lock times of the CDC706 and Figure 33 shows a snapshot of a frequency switch.

 Table 7.
-CDC906 PLL Lock-Times
+CDC706 PLL Lock-Times

-Description Lock Time (Typical) Unit Frequency change via reprogramming of N/M counter 100 μs Frequency change via CLK_SEL pin (switching between CLK_IN0 and CLK_IN1) 100 μs Power-up lock time with system clock 50 μs Power-up lock time with 27-MHz Crystal at CLK_IN0 and CLK_IN1 300 (1) μs
+Description Lock Time Unit Frequency change via reprogramming of N/M counter 100 μs Frequency change via CLK_SEL pin (switching between CLK_IN0 and CLK_IN1) 100 μs Power-up lock time with system clock 50 μs Power-up lock time with 27 MHz Crystal at CLK_IN0 and CLK_IN1 300 (1) μs

-(1) Is the result of crystal power up (200 $\mu s)$ and PLL Lock Time (100 $\mu s).$
+(1) Is the result of Crystal lock time (200 μs) and PLL lock time (100 μs).

-Figure 34.
+Figure 33.
 Snapshot of the PLL Lock-Time

-Power Supply Sequence
+Power Supply Sequencing

-The CDC906 includes the following three power supply pins: V{CC} , V{CCOUT1} , and V{CCOUT2} .
+The CDC706 includes three power supply pins, V{CC} , V{CCOUT1} , and V{CCOUT2} .
 There are no power supply sequencing requirements, as the three power nodes are separated from each other.
 So, power can be supplied in any order to the three nodes.